 She taught me to keep up with current events so as to be an intelligent American citizen.
 Don’t be an uninformed citizen but one who knows what is going on so you can be part of the solution to make society better.

 She taught me to vote.
 She never told me how to vote, but to intelligently examine each candidate and make a wise decision based upon my moral and biblical convictions.
 I can still hear her say, “If you don’t vote you have no right to complain.”

 She taught me to read.
 My mother was an avid reader.
 She would devour the Reader’s Digest, which was her favorite, but she was widely read.
-The vocation I followed in life requires I constantly read, and I enjoy reading history, philosophy, theology, poetry, and anything that will expand my horizons.
+The vocation I followed in life requires I constantly read, and I enjoy reading history, philosophy, theology, poetry, and anything that will expand the horizons of my mind.

-She taught me that if I have problems there is a Higher Power available to help give me strength and help me through life.
+She taught me that if I have problems there is a Heavenly Father above who is available to help give me strength and help me through life.
 She believed His strength is available to all if they simply ask Him.

 She taught me not to jump to conclusions when someone acted or reacted out of character for what is normal behavior for them.
 There could be something going on in their lives unknown to me or others that caused them to respond or act the way they did.
 There have been times when this advice has proven wise in dealing with someone.